Eating cruciferous veggies can lead to gas, but there are ways to minimize discomfort.

 The Importance of Hydration

 Staying hydrated plays an essential role in digestion as well.
-Drinking plenty of water helps break down food and allows nutrients to be absorbed more efficiently.
+Drinking enough water helps the body move food through the digestive tract and supports overall bowel regularity.
 Hydration is especially important when consuming high-fiber foods like cruciferous vegetables.

 I’ve noticed that when I’m well-hydrated, I feel less bloated after meals rich in these greens.
 It’s easy to forget about drinking enough water throughout the day, but making it a priority has made my digestive experience much more pleasant.